-Your Ping Property Agent can assist with completing and submitting the Resale Checklist to HDB for you at least 7 calendar days before you grant an Option to Purchase (OTP) to the buyers.
+Your Ping Property Agent can assist with completing and submitting the Intent to Sell to HDB for you at least 7 calendar days before you grant an Option to Purchase (OTP) to the buyers.

 Once the price is agreed upon, you will grant an OTP to the buyers.
 Your buyers will pay you an option fee of not more than $1,000 and have an option period of 21 calendar days to consider whether they wish to proceed with the purchase.

 - Proceed with the flat purchase, they will exercise the OTP and pay you an option exercise fee.
 The total of the option fee and option exercise fee must not exceed $5,000.

 - Give up the flat purchase, the buyers will forfeit the option fee paid to you earlier.

 Please note that once you have granted an OTP to the buyers, you cannot grant an OTP to another buyer until the option period of 21 days has lapsed.

 Check out our different Flat Fee Package for various types of property

 For any inquiries or questions regarding our services, please contact us.

 S$ 2,800 nett